Saurornitholestes: Additional specimens

-Two more complete, larger partial skeletons (RTMP 88.121.39 and MOR 660), dozens of isolated bones, and scores of teeth are known from the badlands of Dinosaur Provincial Park in Alberta; most of these are housed at the Royal Tyrrell Museum of Palaeontology, in Drumheller, Alberta and remain undescribed.
+Two more complete and larger partial skeletons (RTMP 88.121.39 and MOR 660), dozens of isolated bones, and scores of teeth are known from the badlands of Dinosaur Provincial Park in Alberta; most of these are housed at the Royal Tyrrell Museum of Palaeontology, in Drumheller, Alberta and remain undescribed.
 The Alberta and Montana remains are usually attributed to the single species Saurornitholestes langstoni, though they come from a variety of rock formations indicating a wide span of time; for example, the Oldman Formation (dated to about 77 million years ago) and the upper Two Medicine Formation (about 72 million years ago).
 Similar teeth are found in younger deposits, dated to around 70 to 69 million years ago, but whether they represent S. langstoni or a different, related species is unknown.
-Neonate-sized Saurornitholestes fossils have been reported in scientific literature.
+Neonate-sized Saurornitholestes fossils have been reported in the scientific literature.

-Fragmentary fossils of Saurornitholestes have also been found from the eastern half of the United States of America.
+Fragmentary fossils of Saurornitholestes are also known from the eastern half of North America, which formed the landmass of Appalachia during the Late Cretaceous.
 A tooth found in the Mooreville Chalk of Alabama has been assigned to the genus.
-In 2015, Schwimmer et al. identified the existence of Saurornitholestes langstoni from the Tar Heel, Coachman, and Donoho Creek formations of North and South Carolina based on diagnostic teeth and a pedal ungual.
-This also makes S. langstoni the only dromaeosaurid taxon currently reported to have actually lived on the East Coast.
+In 2015, Schwimmer et al. identified the existence of Saurornitholestes langstoni from the Coachman and Donoho Creek formations of South Carolina based on diagnostic teeth and a pedal ungual.
+This also makes S. langstoni currently the only dromaeosaurid taxon reported with certainty from the East Coast.

-Saurornitholestes sullivani is known from the Hunter Wash fauna of the Kirtland Formation in New Mexico, based on the frontal specimen SMP VP-1270.
+Saurornitholestes sullivani is known from the Hunter Wash fauna of the Kirtland Formation in New Mexico, based on the frontal SMP VP-1270.
 It differs from S. langstoni in the characters of the frontal.

 A well-preserved skeleton of Saurornitholestes (specimen UALVP 55700) discovered in 2014 is currently under preparation by University of Alberta paleontologists working in Japan.
-After examining the skull of the specimen, Currie and Evans announced in 2019 that the Zapsalis teeth from the Dinosaur Park Formation represented the second premaxillary tooth of S. langstoni.
+After examining the skull of that specimen, Currie and Evans announced in 2019 that the Zapsalis teeth from the Dinosaur Park Formation represented the second premaxillary tooth of S. langstoni.

 Formerly assigned species

-In 2006, Robert Sullivan named and described a second nominal species, Saurornitholestes robustus, based on holotype specimen, SMP VP-1955, a left frontal.
+In 2006, Robert Sullivan named and described a second nominal species, Saurornitholestes robustus, based on holotype SMP VP-1955, a left frontal.
 The specific name refers to the great thickness of this bone, the only trait in which the species is known to differ from S. langstoni.
 The holotype was found in the Willow Wash fauna of the Kirtland Formation in New Mexico, dated to about 73 million years ago.
 However, a subsequent overview of dromaeosaurid phylogeny asserted that S. robustus lacked dromaeosaurid characters and should be considered an indeterminate theropod, and a study published in 2014 took the conclusion a step further by demonstrating that S. robustus was assignable to Troodontidae based on similarities with troodontids.

 Possible indeterminate fossils are known from the Hell Creek Formation in Montana, North Dakota, and South Dakota, dated to about 66 million years ago.